 Of MIT’s undergraduates, 93% placed in the top 5% of their high school class.
 The Institute’s graduate students have been described by one faculty member as “the foundation of MIT’s productivity, vital to maintaining competitiveness and leadership, central to the mission of MIT.”
 MIT’s faculty, more than a thousand strong, is studded with MacArthur Fellows, National Medal of Science holders, and Nobel Prize winners.

 Maintaining and cultivating these extraordinary minds requires significant resources.
 Currently, 60% of undergraduate students receive need-based financial aid, and MIT is among a dwindling number of schools that practice need-blind admissions.
-Crucially, to meet today’s scholarship and financial aid obligations, 25%—more than $20 million annually—comes directly from unrestricted funds.
+In 2020–2021, the unrestricted budget covered almost a third of MIT’s undergraduate financial aid.

 Graduate fellowships give students the intellectual freedom to focus on the areas they are passionate about, helping MIT remain competitive in recruiting top PhD candidates.
 And professorships are vital in bringing and retaining stellar faculty on campus—top scholars who are encouraged and energized by this public affirmation.